hornos/gitlab/README.md

 If you have problems installing or running vagrant you should consult the [official documentation](http://vagrantup.com/v1/docs/index.html).

-Get the 'Lucid 32' box (it should work on others, but only tested with lucid)

 ## Usage

     vagrant box add precise32 http://files.vagrantup.com/precise32.box